 This keto shrimp avocado salad recipe is super simple to put together; it is a mix of shrimp, avocado, fresh herbs, citrus, and a few spices.

 If you have shrimp already cooked or if you use our Trifecta A La Carte Shrimp, then you are in luck - this won't take much time at all.

-The backbone of this recipe imitates a ceviche, but without the large amount of citrus liquid - a necessary distinguishing factor to note.
+The backbone of this recipe imitates a ceviche, but without a large amount of citrus liquid - a necessary distinguishing factor to note.
 Also noteworthy, aside from rounding the flavors of the dish, the lime juice acts as a preservative for the avocado.
-Citrus also curves the speed of oxidation, and helps the avocado stay greener for longer.
+Citrus also curves the speed of oxidation and helps the avocado stay greener for longer.